 Other Miscellaneous or Multi-purpose Items – Worth Mentioning

 Let us also look at some other optional or non-mandatory items that are good to have on your hiking or trekking trips.

 1. Hiking Pole – Get some support

-Carry a hiking pole is always helpful and worth buying especially when trekking on snow and long treks.
-It gives you stability, some comfort, and support to your knees and legs on all type of terrains.
+Carry a hiking pole is always helpful and worth buying, especially when trekking on snow and long treks.
+It gives you stability, some comfort, and support to your knees and legs on all types of terrains.
 You should choose to buy trekking poles or hiking poles which are lightweight, adjustable, foldable and have some shock absorbent capabilities.